tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Transfer_your_app_from_appc_CLI_to_ti_CLI/README.md

-# Transfer your app from Titanium CLI to Titanium CLI
+# Transfer your app from Appcelerator CLI to Titanium CLI

 ## Introduction